Quillback

-The quillback (Carpiodes cyprinus), also known as the quillback carpsucker, is a type of freshwater fish of the sucker family widely distributed throughout North America.
-It is deeper-bodied than most suckers, leading to a carplike appearance.
+The quillback (Carpiodes cyprinus), also known as the quillback sucker, is a type of freshwater fish of the sucker family widely distributed throughout North America.
+It is deeper-bodied than most suckers, leading to a fuller-bodied appearance.
 However, the quillback is not a carp.
-It can be distinguished from carp by the lack of barbels around the mouth.
-The quillback is long-lived, with age up to 30 years, 44 years, and 52 years documented across different studies.
+Quillback are catostomids, and like all catostomids, they do not have barbels around the mouth.
+The quillback is long-lived, with age up to 30 years, 44 years, 49 years, and 52 years documented across different studies throughout North America.

 Physical description

 The quillback is a medium-sized, deep-bodied fish found throughout North America.
 It has a small head, humped back and deeply forked caudal fin.
 The compressed body of the quillback makes it look flattened when viewed from the side.
 The quillback has a subterminal mouth with no barbels, and no nipple-like protrusions on the bottom lip.
 It has large, reflective, silver cycloid scales that are responsible for giving the quillback its characteristic silver color.
 They have a white belly with yellow or orange lower fins.
 The tail and dorsal fin are usually gray or silver.
 The quillback gets its name from the long quill that is formed via the first several fin rays of the dorsal fin.
 Quillback are typically 15–20 inches on average, weighing between 1 and 4 pounds.
 However, they can grow up to 26 inches and weigh 10 pounds.
 The quillback has a nearly straight, hyper-sensitive lateral line, composed of at least 37 lateral line scales.
 This helps the fish locate predators and prey.